 - Buying wholesale as a reseller with a sales ID or EIN but no registered business

 Each of these circumstances implies different actions and outcomes.
 In the first scenario, a businessperson is purchasing goods that they sell without the government’s knowledge.
 In the second scenario, a wholesaler is selling goods with some of the legal paperwork filed but not all.
 In the third scenario, a customer is buying wholesale goods for their own private use.

 The most common (and only legal method) of these three scenarios is the third, buying wholesale products for personal use.
 You can find businesses that sell wholesale goods to the public through a variety of methods.
-These include searching online at B2B marketplaces and eCommerce marketplaces, checking local event listings, browsing online forums, and asking friends or family for references.
+These include searching through a B2B online marketplaces and online marketplaces, checking local event listings, browsing online forums, and asking friends or family for references.